iafonov/yabloko/README.md

 BDD tool for infrastructure setup.

-Use plain english to setup, maintain and describe your infrastructure setup
+Use plain english to setup, maintain and document your infrastructure setup

 ```gherkin
 Feature: Application server

   Scenario: Adding user for deployment
     When I add group "deployment"
      And I add user "deploy" to "deployment" group